Succatash/FullStackGitPractice/README.md

 # To improve is to change.

+# There is nothing permanent, except change.

 a repository to learn git and git commands with multiple branches

-this is on the gitflow branch one.